Mimicking the iOS system notification in SwiftUI

 }

-State-based notifications are easy to use, but if you plan on presenting many different notifications, the context-based approach is more versatile.
+State-based notifications are easy to use, but context-based ones are much more versatile.

 Context-based notifications